 Skip to content

 National Day of Giving takes place on Tuesday directly after American Thanksgiving, which in turn takes place on the 4th Thursday of November.
-National Day of Giving was created to help the “giving season” get started, reminding people that there is more to holidays than consumerism and commercialization.
+Also called Giving Tuesday, this event was established to help the “giving season” get started, reminding people that there is more to holidays than consumerism and commercialization.

 History of National Day of Giving

-National Day of Giving was created when two organizations, the 92nd Street Y and the United Nations Foundation came together in 2012, about a month before that year’s Thanksgiving.
-Their intention was to set aside a day that was all about celebrating the generosity of giving, a great American tradition.
+National Day of Giving was started when two organizations, the 92nd Street Y and the United Nations Foundation came together in 2012, about a month before Thanksgiving.
+Their intention was to set aside a day that was all about celebrating the generosity of giving.

 National Day of Giving is organized and celebrated each year with the simple aim of encouraging individuals, families, schools, businesses, and other organizations to give to the less fortunate.
 A year later, in 2013, even more organizations joined in, including eBay (which gives a percentage of all its sales proceeds from a week in December to National Day of Giving) and fashion designer Kevin Cole, who both designed and promoted awareness ID bracelets, giving 100% of the proceeds to National Day of Giving.